Chapter 8 Analysis of binary and ordinal outcomes

 Throughout this section, we will work with the following example.

-Example 8.1 The APSAC Study is an RCT to compare a new thrombolytikum (APSAC) with the standard treatment (Heparin) in patients with acute cardiac infarction (Meinertz, Kasper, and Just 1988).
+Example 8.1 The APSAC study is an RCT comparing a new thrombolytikum (APSAC) with the standard treatment (Heparin) in patients with acute cardiac infarction (Meinertz, Kasper, and Just 1988).
 The outcome is mortality within 28 days of hospital stay.
 Table 8.1 summarizes the results of this study, including 95% Wilson CIs for the proportion of patients who died in the respective treatment groups.

 Therapy Dead Alive Total Percent Dead Standard Error 95% Wilson-CI